The Best Community Data for Local Governments

 Where does the Track data come from?

-Part of the Government Performance Action and Learning (GPAL) partnership, Polco data science experts collected hundreds of public datasets from trustworthy sources like the US Census.
+Part of the Government Performance Action and Learning (GPAL) partnership, Polco data science experts collected hundreds of public data points from trustworthy sources like the US Census.
 All the data are filtered down into meaningful quality-of-life indicators and presented on the Track dashboards.
 The indicators show decision-makers how their community performance compares to nationwide results.

 How much does Track data cost?